 Leaders in this market have a global presence, an installed base in distribution utilities of all kinds, strong viability and a combination of rich features, including functionality, interfaces to different ERP applications, and a capable and global implementation partner community.
-IBM Maximo (Maximo/MXES formerly of MRO Software) is the leader in the component EAM space as we shift to an industry-focused view.
-While leaders also have clients outside of utilities, they remain the vendors that should be on any utility shortlist of EAM applications for evaluation.
+IBM Maximo (Maximo/MXES formerly of MRO Software) is the leader in the component EAM space.
+While IBM also has clients outside of utilities, it remains the vendor that should be on any utility shortlist of EAM applications for evaluation.